Find out what some of our graduates are doing today in pursuing their successful careers.

 Some advantages of brazing and soldering as compared to other methods of joining include the following:

-It’s important for today’s welders to be familiar with welding, soldering and brazing.
+It’s important for today’s welders to understand the difference between welding, soldering and brazing.
 As mentioned, no two projects are exactly alike — and different materials and specifications require different methods to achieve the desired result.

-Skilled welders are able to look at a project blueprint and determine the best method for completion.
+Skilled welders can look at a project blueprint and determine the best method for completion.
 They’re able to adapt to different situations and are continuously educating themselves on different materials and techniques in order to improve their craft.

 Many of today’s top employers prefer to hire welders who have completed a formal training program, like the Welding Technology training program at Universal Technical Institute (UTI).1